Digitex Futures Postpones Launch – Here Adam Explains Why

 Inability to Sell a Contract Bought

-The software as it is allows traders to buy a contract, but they can only sell it if they have the same amount of margin again to be able to sell.
+The software as it is allows Betfair Traders to buy a contract, but they can only sell it if they have the same amount of margin again to be able to sell.
 This means that to get out of a position that you get into, you need more margin.
 This is completely unviable.
-Anyone with 1,000 DGTX tokens (which is 10,000 traders to start with) cannot sell a contract once they have bought one as they have insufficient funds.
+Anyone with 1,000 DGTX tokens (which is 10,000 Betfair Traders to start with) cannot sell a contract once they have bought one as they have insufficient funds.

 This one is an absolute deal breaker for the exchange.
-In Adam’s words, “If traders can’t buy and sell on the exchange, we have no exchange.”
+In Adam’s words, “If Betfair Traders can’t buy and sell on the exchange, we have no exchange.”

 The Spotware Software Is Built to Charge Commissions